 Badrach: Gah, this guy.
 Badrach is a brown-haired, brown-eyed thug from Villnore, and he may appear in Chapter 5 or 6.
 Too greedy to join the local Thieves’ Guild, he freelances his services to maximise profits.
 This eventually leads him to participate in Jelanda’s kidnapping alongside Arngrim, although he’s not aware of the nature of the cargo either.
 When things go pear-shaped, he legs it back to Villnore, but his knowledge of the scheme spells his doom.
 Lenneth shows up to recruit him due to some very exceptional circumstances, but he still has to work pretty hard to convince her.
 He eventually remembers saving a little girl from slavers who had only paid him half his wage.
 He brought her to Camille, and it’s hinted that she may have been Lucian’s sister.
 Lenneth reflects that even the vilest person can have a redeeming quality and recruits him.
 If she then visits Camille, the girl Badrach rescued, being one of the few survivors, offers him a bandanna.
 Badrach is an Archer and probably the worst character in the game.
 Not only are his attacks weak and inaccurate, he also has one of the weakest PWS, Sphere Strike.
 You could use him to collect magic gems, but that’s about it.
 He also has the lowest Hero Value in the game, so you’ll be hard pressed to get rid of him.
 Personality-wise, Badrach is cowardly, uncouth, lazy and immoral.
 I’m not sure he realises just how much he owes to Lenneth’s empathy.
 In terms of character design, he also looks remarkably like Solid Snake of Metal Gear Solid fame, for some reason.

 Grey: After all the fuss he’s caused, you’d expect Grey to be something special, by the time he appears in Chapter 5 or 6.
 Alas, he’s not.
 He’s dressed from head to foot in a suit of black armour, so you never even see what he looks like.
 One of Kashell’s acquaintances, a sorceress named Lemia, fell in love with him, although he pretended not to notice it.
 Eventually, he was mortally wounded during a battle, and she sacrificed herself to save his life.
 Feeling guilty, Grey set off to find a way to reverse the process, but omitted to explain this to his friends, Aelia, Celia and Kashell, which left them thinking he had killed Lemia himself.
 Durr.
 Anyway, they decide to hunt him down, but die one by one along the way, until only Celia is left.
 Thanks to information left by Aelia, she tracks Grey down to the Arkdain Ruins.
 The subsequent standoff results in Grey’s death, but probably not as you expect it.
 Lenneth recruits him as a form of penitence.
 Grey is a Heavy Knight and a strong contender for the Worst Character title, but at least he can hit enemies more reliably than Badrach.
 He’s even a valid transfer candidate for Chapter 8.
-Otherwise, his attacks are weak, his PWS, Icicle Disaster (a.k.a.
-Bicycle Disaster), is the weakest in the game, and his VA (same as Lucian) does a horrendous job.
+Otherwise, his attacks are weak, and his PWS, Icicle Disaster – or, as I like to call it, Bicycle Disaster, as his VA (same as Lucian) really wrecks the delivery –, is the weakest in the game.
 Personality-wise, he seems like a well-meaning, if a tad obtuse, fellow who never intended to hurt anyone, but created a massive misunderstanding that did just that and then some.
 C-O-M-M-U-N-I-C-A-T-I-O-N, people.

 Gandar: A powerful warlock of the Villnore army, Gandar is an elderly white-haired and blue-eyed man.
 He covets the power of the Dragon Orb, the artefact that upholds the stability of Midgard, and notably has Aelia tortured to death while trying to discover its whereabouts.
 He eventually tracks it down to the Palace of the Dragon in Chapter 8 (on Normal or Hard difficulty), but when he finally reaches its resting place, there’s nothing there (and if you’re shooting for Ending A, you’ll know where it is).
 Worried by the extent of his ambitions, Freya orders Lenneth to kill him and forcibly make him an Einherjar so that he doesn’t end up in Niflheim with all the power he wields.
 He reluctantly accepts his fate, but although he warns Lenneth that he’s not loyal, nothing ever comes of it.
 Gandar is one of the most powerful Sorcerers in the game, disputing the top spot with Lezard, although his initial spell selection could be better.
 Still, it’s nothing you can’t remedy, and you’re stuck with him anyway, since Valhalla wants nothing to do with him either, despite specifically asking Lenneth to off him.
 Personality-wise, Gandar is confident, ruthless and completely devoid of scruples or morals.
 I don’t think Aelia would be thrilled with his presence in the party, but it’s never addressed.
 Pity.